-The leaders of our national Appellate practice manage a roster of proven appellate attorneys—experienced strategists and tested advocates—positioned across our entire national footprint, and commanding deep knowledge and understanding of each of the firm’s other practice areas.
-These attorneys not only excel at writing briefs and oral argument, but are intimately familiar with the unique motion practice, bond, and stay issues so often involved in appellate litigation.
-Our group includes former state Appellate Division staff attorneys, and over 20 of our members have clerked in the highest state courts, in U.S. District Courts, and in the U.S. Circuit Courts of Appeals.
-All are at the forefront of appellate practice nationally, keeping our clients up to date on important developments and frequently writing for publications such as Law360, New York Law Journal, and For the Defense.
+The leaders of our Appellate law practice manage a roster of proven appellate attorneys – experienced strategists and tested advocates – positioned across our entire national footprint and commanding deep knowledge and understanding of each of the firm’s other practice areas.
+These attorneys not only excel at writing briefs and oral argument, but are intimately familiar with the unique motion practice, bond, and stay issues involved in appellate litigation.

-And nowhere are clarity and precision more important than in appellate practice.
-It is imperative that appellate counsel be highly skilled readers, writers, and orators—and in these areas our attorneys excel.
+Nowhere are clarity and precision more important than in the practice of appellate law.
+It is imperative that appellate attorneys be highly skilled readers, writers, and orators – and in these areas Goldberg Segalla attorneys excel.
 The appellate team is deeply connected to our litigation practice, preparing motions, memoranda of law, and trial memoranda.
-Always seeking ways to improve their analytical and writing skills as well as to expand their understanding of developments in case law and trends in judicial decision-making, our attorneys assist with all types of legal writing, help to interpret complex written agreements and other documents, and draft the briefs that win cases at the appellate level.
+Always seeking ways to improve their analytical and writing skills as well as to expand their understanding of developments in case law and trends in judicial decision-making, our appellate attorneys assist with all types of legal writing, help to interpret complex written agreements and other documents, and draft the briefs that win cases when it comes to appellate litigation.
 The ultimate goal is to present a clear and concise argument that makes it easy for judges to side with our clients.

 Proven Problem Solvers

-Often, our appellate team steps in when the stakes are the highest—when our client or our adversary has obtained a substantial monetary judgment—and the time has come to file or defend against post-trial motions.
-This is when the value of an in-house appellate lawyer becomes manifest.
-Trial counsel are exhausted from a bruising court battle, and pass the matter to an appellate attorney, the last resort—the “fixer.”
-In these situations the appellate attorneys start with no knowledge of the case—and in addition, some states have very limited periods to file post-trial motions.
+Of course, our Goldberg Segalla appellate attorneys are essential advocates when the stakes are the highest – when our client or our adversary has obtained a substantial monetary judgment – and the time has come to file or defend against post-trial motions.
+This is when the value of selecting a skilled appellate lawyer becomes clear.

-We’re the fixers.
-Our attorneys master voluminous material in a short period of time.
-Excellent researchers, analytical thinkers, and bold writers and orators, they have the skills to defend our clients’ rights when the stakes are highest.
+Although they may begin with no prior knowledge of a case, our appellate attorneys master voluminous material in a short period of time.
+Excellent researchers, analytical thinkers, and bold writers and orators, they have proven their ability to defend our clients’ rights when our clients need it most.

 Our Experience